-Here's Gale emerging from under that rock, keeping her icy stare fixed on her prey.
-The rock, which can be seen behind her, turns out to be one that is well-known to movie historians.
+Here's Gale emerging from under that rock, her icy stare fixed on her prey.
+The rock, seen behind her, is well-known to movie historians.
 It was located — and still is, for that matter — on what was then the Upper Iverson Movie Ranch in Chatsworth, Calif.
-The rock is widely known as Round Rock.
+The rock is generally known as Round Rock.

 Round Rock in recent years

-The name "Round Rock" is a little misleading, as Round Rock is actually kind of a flat rock.
-As you can see in the above shot from a recent visit to Iverson, it leans up against another rock, forming an arch — not a big arch, mind you, but big enough for Gale Storm to hide in.
+The name "Round Rock" is a little misleading, as the rock is actually on the flat side.
+It's propped up against a "base rock" to form an arch — not a big arch, mind you, but big enough for Gale Storm to hide in.

 See — she fits inside Round Rock.
 Pretty easily, in fact.